Trending...

 "We're honored to partner with the Kiwanis Club of San Ramon Valley as Grand Marshal of this year's 50th annual Kiwanis Danville 4th of July Parade," said Caitlin Sly, President and CEO at the Food Bank of Contra Costa and Solano.
 "The Kiwanis Club has been a longtime supporter of our mission to lead the fight to end hunger, and we're proud to celebrate these milestones together as both of our organizations mark a 50-year anniversary serving the community."

-Though historic and steeped in tradition, the Kiwanis 4th of July Parade in Danville continues to stay fresh and contemporary, showcasing the best of Danville—its community spirit and welcoming nature.
+While steeped in history and tradition, the Kiwanis 4th of July Parade in Danville continues to stay fresh and contemporary, showcasing the best of Danville—its community spirit and welcoming nature.

 "The Town of Danville is proud to celebrate the Kiwanis 4th of July Parade, a cherished tradition that embodies the spirit and legacy of our community," said Danville Mayor Renee Morgan.
 "I have been coming to the parade for almost 40 years, and it has always brought my family and friends together, creating memories that will last a lifetime.
 The 4th of July parade symbolizes the heart of Danville and is a reflection of our camaraderie and commitment to honoring our nation's independence."